DheerajKN/Spring-CMS-Generator/README.md

 # Spring-CMS-Generator.sh

 A simple cli based Spring Boot code generator that creates required along with importing adequate imports / dependencies.
 Also automatically @Autowires them as per the relations.
+Along with the freedom of setting custom directories.

 After pulling the script make sure to provide adequate permissions